-You do not have to have a Personal Budget, however, the aim of a personal budget is to support families, children and young people to personalise the way in which they receive the support in their EHCP to meet the agreed outcomes.
-A personal budget MUST be used to meet a/some of the outcomes in an EHCP.
+You do not have to have a personal budget, however, the aim of a personal budget is to support families, children and young people to personalise the way in which they receive the support in their EHCP to meet the agreed outcomes.
+A personal budget MUST be used to meet an outcome or some of the outcomes in an EHCP.

-A child’s parent or the young person can request a personal budget.
+A child’s parent/carer or the young person can request a personal budget.
 They can do this:

 - when an assessment has taken place and an EHCP is agreed